 - Pereira-salgado, A.,Westwood, J.,Russell, L.,Ugalde, A.,Bronwen, O.,Seymour, J.,Butow, P.,Cavedon, L.,Ong, K.,Aranda, S.,Breen, S.,Kirsa, S.,Dunlevie, A.,Schofield, P. (2017).
 Mobile health intervention to increase oral cancer therapy adherence in patients with chronic myeloid leukemia (the REMIND system): Clinical feasibility and acceptability assessment In: JMIR mHealth and uHealth, 5, 1 - 15

 - Biochemical text mining for advanced chemical and pharmaceutical knowledge (Administered by The University of Melbourne).
-Funded by: ARC Discovery Projects via other University Grant 2016 from (2018 to 2020)
+Funded by: ARC Linkage Project Grant 2016 via other University from (2018 to 2020)

 - Digital Health CRC Core Participants Agreement - Umbrella Agreement.
 Funded by: Digital Health CRC from (2018 to 2025)